 Finally, the gas and dust velocities are set to (nearly) Keplerian for this configuration accounting for viscous drift, with

-This setup would approximate a constant accretion rate $\dot{M}=-2\pi\Sigmag R{u_R}_\text{g}=3\pi\nu\Sigmag$ in viscous equilibrium in the dead zone, but of course does not account for the direct illumination of the inner rim (see Eq.~\eqref{eq:theta-rim}), the dependence of $\alpha$ on temperature, or dust growth \citep{birnstiel-etal-2012}.
+This setup would approximate a constant accretion rate $\dot{M}=-2\pi\Sigmag R{u_R}_\text{g}=3\pi\nu\Sigmag\approx10^{-9}\,\Msun/\text{yr}$ in viscous equilibrium in the dead zone, but of course does not account for the direct illumination of the inner rim (see Eq.~\eqref{eq:theta-rim}), the dependence of $\alpha$ on temperature, or dust growth \citep{birnstiel-etal-2012}.
 As a result of the former two, it is immediately unstable to the thermal instability near the $\alpha$ transition region at $\Rrim$, and results in an accretion burst, albeit with unrealistic initial conditions.
 For this reason, similar to \cecilt, we discard the evolution of this first outburst and the viscous evolution that follows it and only analyze data starting from the next burst thereafter, where the dust--gas mixture has had the chance to adapt to the viscously evolving disk, the dust has reached a fragmentation/coagulation equilibrium, and the temperature has adjusted to the thermal equilibrium given by all terms in Eq.~\eqref{eq:navier-stokes-3}.